laralove143/sparkle_template/README.md

 This library provides methods to extract interaction data, command options and modal components concisely.

 See module documentation of the `extract` module for more.

+## 🏷️ Versioning

+Since this crate is a third party crate for Twilight, its minor version follows the minor version of Twilight that this crate supports.

+For example, for a version of the crate that supports Twilight `0.15.4`, this crate's version will be `0.15.x`, where `x` can be any number.

 ## 🙋 Wanted: Issues